Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

    shell environment wired to use the virtualenv.

 #.
 Use ``easy_install`` and point to the BFG "current" index to get
-   BFG and its direct dependencies installed:
+   :mod:`repoze.bfg` and its direct dependencies installed:

    .. code-block:: bash